What are clinical trials?

 Many trials test new treatments, but some also test new combinations of existing treatments, or new ways of administering existing treatments.

-Trials may also include dietary supplements or lifestyle changes like exercise programs.
+Trials may also investigate supportive care, dietary supplements or lifestyle changes like exercise programs.

 Am I guaranteed to receive the new treatment?